modular/modular/KGEN/docs/MojoLSP.md

 ## Introduction

-The Mojo Language server is a productivity tool that enhances the authoring experience of Mojo programs in editors that support the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
+The Mojo Language Server is a productivity tool that enhances the authoring experience of Mojo programs in editors that support the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol).
 It provides [editing features](https://code.visualstudio.com/api/language-extensions/programmatic-language-features),